VladimirDimov/CustomDataGrid/README.md

-#Custom Data Grid With Ajax Serverside Processing For.NET MVC
+#Easy Data Grid With Ajax Server-Side Processing For.NET MVC

 ----------

 ##Description
-A simple data grid.
-Supports paging, advanced filtering, sorting and multiselect with server side processing.
+Easy to use html data grid.
+Supports paging, advanced filtering, sorting and multiselect with server-side processing.
+Allows the usage of user defined styles.

 **This project is still under development!**

 ##Installation